What I would do different!!

-As some of the kit that I acquired was fantastic, top of the range gear but far too heavy for the PCT which I sadly found out after my first week of real hiking, meaning I had to replace it which ate into my precious budget
+Most of the kit i started in was expensive top notch but impractical to carry on a thru-hike , far too heavy for the PCT which I sadly found out after my first week of real hiking, meaning I had to replace it which ate into my precious budget

 So, people do more research and blag the right gear.

 But in general, I was happy with my choices of kit and clothing